Transnet National Ports Authority

 Iron ore - Sishen - Orex

-Iron ore is delivered to the port along a dedicated ore railway from the mines near Sishen in the Northern Cape.
+Iron ore is delivered to the port along a dedicated ore railway from the mines near Sishen in the Northern Cape, nearly 900km away.
 This line was originally built by Iscor and later taken over by Spoornet (now Transnet Freight Rail).

 In addition the Saldanha Steel Mill near the port has also been commissioned for the export of steel manufactured from more than 1mt of iron ore which is railed direct to the mill.